 Let’s be frank here.
 I feel time-restricted feeding can be extremely useful for optimizing your health.
-All life under the Sun, and likely in the sea, have circadian rhythms driven either by the Sun or tides, respectively.
-But just like anyone can formulate a crappy diet following vegan, Paleo, keto, or Mediterranean diet principles, so to can people following TRF.
+Almost all life under the Sun has circadian rhythms driven either by the Sun or tides.
+But just like anyone can formulate a crappy diet following Vegan, Paleo, Keto, or Mediterranean diet principles, so to can people following TRF.

 Whereas crappy versions of the former diets are formulated based on food quality and quantity, crappy versions of TRF are formulated via poor timing of food intake in relation to other factors related to circadian rhythms.
 This is because circadian rhythms optimize physiology by exposure to factors that our body uses as environmental cues to alter the various systems throughout the body (Endocrine, cardiovascular, nervous, immune, digestive, etc.).
 Feeding is just one of those cues.

 Circadian exposures integrate the various systems within the body via the autonomic nervous system and the release of hormones, neurotransmitters, and various other molecular messengers.
 For example, TRF likely relays the feeding/fasting cycle through changes in insulin, bile output, ghrelin, orexin, and other hunger hormones.
 The reward system in the brain also likely plays a role.